Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Results

 We set $P_{\rm min}=200$ days and $P_{\rm max}=500$ days and we calculate the minimum detectable mass, $ M_{p,{\rm min}}$, as

 where $[M_p \sin i]_{H}$ is the mass at which $K/\sigma_K=H$ for a given orbital period.
-We again set thresholds of $H=3$, 5, and 10 for the Matern-5/2 activity kernel and a $H=1$ threshold for the quasiperiodic activity kernel.
-By expanding our definition of an Earth analog to include all exoplanets with $200$ days $<P<$ 500 days and $0.5M_\oplus <M_p \sin i < 2 M_\oplus$, as shown by the green box in \autoref{fig:sensitivity}, we reduce our sensitivity to small $K/\sigma_K$ fluctuations in $M_p \sin i - P$ space.
-For each simulated survey, we sum over $D_\oplus$ for all stars and show the results in \autoref{tab:results}.
+The value of $D_\oplus$ thus represents the fraction of parameter space to which each survey is sensitive in the region bounded by$200$ days $<P<$ 500 days and $0.5M_\oplus <M_p \sin i < 2 M_\oplus$.
+We again set thresholds of $H=3$, 5, and 10 for the Mat\'ern-5/2 activity kernel and a $H=1$ threshold for the quasiperiodic activity kernel.
+By expanding our definition of an Earth analog to include all exoplanets in this region, indicated by the green box in \autoref{fig:fisher_sensitivity}, we reduce our sensitivity to small $K/\sigma_K$ fluctuations in $M_p \sin i - P$ space.
+For each simulated survey, we take the mean value of $D_\oplus$ for all stars and show the results in \autoref{tab:fisher_results}.
+We divide this metric in half for the 20-star sample results to account for the smaller survey sample.